Peru with Amanda Thebe

 Dinners on each of our three nights in Cusco

-Mandatory medical insurance
+Mandatory medical insurance that covers hiking at high altitude

 Optional trip cancellation insurance